Updated: Mar 18

-I then moved on to the shirt, the fabric is a mystery fiber it had a plastic feel but also a kind of sheen.
+I then moved on to the shirt, the fabric is a 100% brushed metallic cotton from M&L Fabrics in Anaheim my favorite OC fabric shop.
+Possibly my favorite fabric shop period.
 That one also went quickly.
 I had to buy buttons for that one but am okay with it because I was able to find buttons for the other two without any trouble.

 I don't know why but the pant vest combo had a very doctor feel to it and made me think of Sherlock's Watson, also Dr. Mac from Miss Fishers Murder Mystery.

 Because of that style wise I ended up adding a bowler hat for dramatic flair.